matheuslenke/100-days-of-swift/README.md

 **Day 48** Today i learned about how to store some data in disk with UserDefaults. it is mainly used to store small pieces of data like user preferences

 **Day 49** Today i practiced more about UserDefaults, modifying some of my last projects to use it and have a better experience.
 I learned more about the difference between Codable and NSCoding, and how to convert JSON to load and save it with user defaults

+**Day 50** Half of the Challenge done!!
+Today was a challenge and i needed to create a tableView showing a list of captions, and when selected, it shows a picture related to that caption.
+It was really good to understand better how present worked and how to make it prompt for user an AlertController and then an UIImagePicker